 The kids could barely wait each night until the campfire was going and the DIY s'mores were in full swing.

-With all the eating, we had plenty of energy for the many activities on offer.
+With all the eating, we had plenty of energy for the many activities on offer at Paws Up.

 Everyone was a big fan of the ATV riding.
 You can pretty nicely let loose on these bad boys as you traverse the hilly and picturesque property.
 We got off a few times to take in the views and clear our lungs from the dust.
 Some had so much fun that they returned the next day for another ride.

 It was an impressive herd with some baby calves just two days old trying to keep up.
-When the mother couldn't find her calf, she'd let out an ominous moan that was the only way the calf could recognize her parent.
+When the mother couldn't find her calf, she'd let out an ominous moan, which was the only way the calf could recognize her parent.

 We moved the herd around so they could continue to have lush pastures in which to graze.